 September 22 was National White Chocolate Day.
 Naturally, I missed it.
-If I’d been on top my National Food Holidays, I would have recommended this recipe.
+If I’d been on top my National Food Holidays, I would have recommended this recipe for White Chocolate Challah Bread Pudding.
 It’s one of favorites, and I don’t particularly love white chocolate or bread pudding.
 The challah and the custard make this taste more like a tres leches cake than a typical bread pudding.
 This is from The Figs Table.

 Here’s a link to the recipe on Global Gourmet.
 For convenience, I’ve pasted it below as well.
 The raspberry sauce recipe is one I put together myself.